onewelcome/ios-example-app/docs/1Interface.md

 ### confirmNewPinForChangeRequest(router, pin)
 Sets a new PIN for the user.
 Can only be called within the change PIN flow.
 In case of success, the changePin function decides the next step.
 If something goes wrong, the errorCallback is called.
 Callback is performed on initiating changePin callback handler.

 The app should first verify whether the PIN has the correct format and the verifyPin matches the pin.
+If application uses native pin screens, both validation and new PIN set are done internally by the plugin.

 An INVALID_ACTION is returned if no change PIN transaction is registered.